Maxpnl/Xiaomi-Unlocker-Fake-Fastboot/README.md

 If it succeeds, I hope you had less of a hard time than I had!
 Otherwise just keep spamming the command, if the device reboots without succeeding, try again starting from the beginning of the **Unlocking the bootloader** chapter.

 ## Compiling
-Just use mingw and run `gcc fastboot.c -o fastboot.exe`
+You should not trust running unknown code in your machine, so I suggest you to use mingw and run `gcc fastboot.c -o fastboot.exe` after taking a look at `fastboot.c` and making sure you don't see anything you don't like, if you are lazy and you don't care too much about your own security I precompiled the binary.